sebjf/ml-agents/docs/Training-ML-Agents.md

   details.
 * `--debug`: Specify this option to enable debug-level logging for some parts of the code.
 * `--multi-gpu`: Setting this flag enables the use of multiple GPU's (if available) during training.
+* `--launcher=<cmd>`: Shell command to start the Unity environment instances when ready for them to connect.
+The command should start `num-envs` instances.
+May be unspecified or specified as an empty string, in which case no command is executed and it is assumed the user will start the instances via another mechanism.

 ### Training Config File